zbenmo/yapy3c/docs/part_IV.md

 3 0.16015149066151046
 ```

-It seems that 'zip' stops as soon as one of its iterators is excusted.
+It seems that 'zip' stops as soon as one of its iterators is exhausted.
 In this case it was the 'range'.

 ``` py
 for i1, i2 in zip(range(4), range(3)):